Urgent & Emergency Care

 What is the Fast Track?

-The Fast Track is a division of the ED that specializes in treating urgent care concerns.
-Urgent care is typically less complex than emergency care, and usually takes less time.
+The Fast Track is a division of the Emergency Department that specializes in treating urgent care concerns.
 When your condition is not life-threatening but requires treatment within 24 hours, you need urgent care.
-Examples of urgent care concerns are:

 If you are experiencing a life-threatening medical situation (including mental health emergencies), call 911 immediately or visit Walter Reed National Military Medical Center if it's your nearest hospital.

 Emergency care services treat life-threatening medical issues such as threats to your life, limbs, sight, or safety.